Homemade Pie Crust Recipe

-For now…let’s talk about pie.
+Let’s talk about pie.
 I know there’s a big push for pie in the summer but to be perfectly honest…unless it’s a no bake version like this Chocolate Mousse Pie…I really have no desire to fire up the oven in the dead of summer.
-On occasion, I’ll whip up a few of these Strawberry Pies but the crust doesn’t have to cook that long so the kitchen doesn’t get super sweaty.
-Know what I mean?
-But if you have a hankering for something like this Peach Slab Pie or a fresh Cherry Pie…this is the very Best Pie Crust recipe around.

 Add the butter to the bowl, lid it up again and pulse until pea size crumbles begin to form.